xeon123/KCNA-notes/11 Misc.md

 	- Environment Variables and DNS are the primary modes of service discovery within a Kubernetes cluster.
 When a pod is created, Kubernetes automatically configures environment variables for the pod's container that point to other services running in the same namespace.
 Additionally, Kubernetes provides a built-in DNS service that allows pods to discover and communicate with each other using DNS names.
 - What are the default namespaces in a Kubernetes installation?
 	- default, kube-system, kube-public, kube-node-lease.
 In a Kubernetes installation, there are four default namespaces that are created during the cluster setup process.
 These namespaces are 'default', 'kube-system', 'kube-public', and 'kube-node-lease'.
 The 'default' namespace is where user-deployed applications typically run.
 The 'kube-system' namespace contains objects created by the Kubernetes system, such as the API server, controller manager, and scheduler.
 The 'kube-public' namespace is used for cluster-wide information that can be safely exposed publicly without authentication.
 The 'kube-node-lease' namespace is used for node lease objects.
+* The cloud-native architecture centered around microservices proves to be a strong system that ensures what key quality in software systems?
+	* Resiliency.
+Cloud-native architecture centered around microservices ensures resiliency as a key quality in software systems.
+With microservices, if one service experiences issues or goes down, other services can continue to operate independently, reducing the impact of failures and ensuring overall system uptime.
+* What is the default update strategy used by Kubernetes Deployments for rolling out updates?
+	* RollingUpdates.
+It allows for a gradual rollout of new versions while maintaining availability and minimizing downtime.
+With RollingUpdate, new pods are created with the updated version, and old pods are terminated once the new ones are available.
+* What are common components found in a service mesh implementation?
+	*  In a service mesh implementation, there are two primary components: the data plane and the control plane.
+The data plane refers to the proxies that intercept and manage traffic between services, while the control plane manages the configuration and behaviour of the data plane.
+Examples of service meshes include Istio, Linkerd, and Envoy.
+* As a Site Reliability Engineer (SRE), which task would typically fall under your purview, especially in the context of ensuring system reliability?
+	* As an SRE, implementing and fine-tuning thresholds and alerts for monitoring system health is a critical task that falls under your purview.
+This involves setting up monitoring tools to detect anomalies and alert teams to potential issues before they become incidents, ensuring system reliability and uptime.
+* In a Kubernetes node, which component is directly responsible for running containers?
+	* The Container Runtime is directly responsible for running containers in a Kubernetes node.
+It is the software component that manages the lifecycle of containers, including starting, stopping, and monitoring them.
+Examples of container runtimes include Containerd and cri-o.

 ## Links

 https://glossary.cncf.io/